TedTrela/forever/README.md

         forever stop my-daemon.js
 ```

+forever reads its options from a file config.json in its root directory.
+The root directory is identified in the following order:  env var $FOREVERROOT, env var $HOME, /root

 There are [several examples][1] designed to test the fault tolerance of forever.
 Here's a simple usage example:

 ``` bash